sporniket/moto-tools/README-cli-tar.md

 ### Archive creation

 * Files with the extension `bas` will be added as BASIC, tokenized files, unless they are suffixed with `,a` to be added as BASIC, ascii listing files.
-* Files with the extension `lst` will be added with the `bas` extension instead, as BASIC, ascii listing files.
 * Files with the extension `csv` will be added as DATA files
 * Other files will be added as BINARY files.

 ### Archive extraction

-* ASCII listing with the extension `bas` will be extracted with the `lst` extension.
-* Other files will be extracted as expected.
-If a file already exist, it is overwritten.
+* Files will be extracted as they are. **If a file already exist, it is overwritten.**

 ### Archive listing